Core/Entity classes

 {% hint style="warning" %}

-* For the time being, only the Device entity is supported.
-More module will be available soon.
+For now, only the Device entity is supported.
+More modules will be available soon.

 {% endhint %}

-These classes are applied to the Entity table views that are exposed in the Ubidots application (except Dashboards).
-It allows inserting an image banner or linear gradient in the entity table.&#x20;
+These classes apply to entity table views exposed in the Ubidots application, except Dashboards.
+They let you add an image banner or linear gradient to the entity table.

 It follows the syntax: